 HTTP/1.1 200 OK

 The server returned JSON in the body of the HTTP response message.
-The Content-Length: 19 header indicates the length of the JSON data in the response body, and the Content-Type: application/json response header indicates the type of data (the official MIME Type for JSON is application/json).
+The Content-Length: 19 header indicates the length of the JSON data in the response body, and the Content-Type: application/json response header indicates the type of data.